studydefi/studydefi.com/content/blog/read-maker-medianizer/index.md

 #### Update 2020/05/09

 It has came to our attention that the Maker v2 oracle system has a whitelist system, thanks to [@androolloyd](https://twitter.com/androolloyd/status/1258341727473147904?ref_src=twsrc%5Etfw).
-Stay tune for a future blogpost on how to read price values from Compound/Chainlink oracles!
+Stay tuned for a future blogpost on how to read price values from Compound/Chainlink oracles!

 ## What is the Medianizer?